studiochampgauche/headless-react-wordpress-boilerplate/README.md

 # Our headless React-WordPress Boilerplate

-Our boilerplate is done for help us to start a frontend React Single Page App (SPA) with a robust PHP backend based on WordPress + ACF Pro in "no time".
+Our boilerplate is designed to help us quickly start a React Single Page App (SPA) frontend with a robust PHP backend powered by WordPress and ACF Pro.

-The project has a mentality that limits the use of plugins, keeping administration clean and consistent for clients.
-At the same time, an other mentality for automatisation with Webpack that allow us to play with node modules in ESM, React, SASS/SCSS, codes minification and images compression.
+This project follows a philosophy of limiting plugin use to keep the administration clean and consistent for clients, while embracing automation with Webpack.
+This setup allows us to play with node modules in ESM format, React, SASS/SCSS, codes minification and images compression.

 > [!NOTE]
-> Although our mentality is to use as few plugins as possible, you can install whatever you like without limitation.
-Just keep in mind that the project has only sense if you dev your own codes around React, ACF and some Node modules instead of use multiple differents WordPress plugins.
+> Although our philosophy is to use as few plugins as possible, you are free to install whatever you like without limitations.
+However, keep in mind that the project only makes sense if you develop your own code around React, ACF, and certain Node modules, rather than relying on numerous different WordPress plugins.

 ## Ready